 Allergy medications and pregnancy: What's safe?

-If you're considering taking an allergy medication, talk to your health care provider about the risks and benefits.
-To manage mild allergy symptoms, he or she might recommend an oral antihistamine such as loratadine (Claritin, Alavert) or cetirizine (Zyrtec).
+If you still want to try allergy medicine, talk with a member of your health care team.
+Ask about the risks and benefits.
+To manage mild allergy symptoms, your health care professional might recommend an oral antihistamine that's taken by mouth.
+These antihistamines include loratadine (Claritin, Alavert) and cetirizine (Zyrtec Allergy).

 For moderate to serious symptoms, your health care professional might recommend a steroid spray along with an antihistamine.
 Take the lowest effective dose of the steroid spray.
 Choices that you can buy without a prescription include the nasal sprays budesonide (Rhinocort Allergy), fluticasone (Flonase Allergy Relief), and mometasone (Nasonex 24HR Allergy).

 Your health care professional also might recommend certain decongestants to treat a stuffy nose.
 The nasal spray oxymetazoline can be used for up to three days in a row.
 Talk with a member of your health care team if your symptoms don't get better within three days.
 Longer use can cause congestion to become worse.

 During your second and third trimesters of pregnancy, if you don't have high blood pressure, your care team may recommend a decongestant taken by mouth called pseudoephedrine (Sudafed, SudoGest).
 You'll likely be told to take 30 to 60 milligrams (mg) every 4 to 6 hours as needed.
 Do not take more than 240 mg every 24 hours.
 Be sure to talk with your care team before you try pseudoephedrine.
 Using it during the first trimester may be linked with a risk of serious birth defects.